dexset/descore/doc/des/math/linear/matrix.md

     auto fill( in E[] vals... ); // fill data same in ctor
 ```

-If matrix is static and squared or if has one dynamic dim it
+If matrix is static and squared or has one dynamic dim it
 can be created with static method `diag`

 ```d